Hyundai Staria: Thailand

+In 26 June 2026, the Staria was updated for the 2026 model year in Thailand, it became imported from Malaysia instead of South Korea, two trim levels are available: Elite Plus and Premium with Sunroof.

+The facelifted Staria was launched in Thailand on 10 September 2026, with two trim levels: Modern and Premium, powered by a 1.6-litre T-GDi petrol hybrid.

+Europe

+The Staria Electric made its European debut in January 2026 at the 2026 Brussels Motor Show, with European order books opened in September 2026.
+It is available with two versions: Luxury (7-seater) and Wagon (9-seater).

+Latin America

+Argentina

+The Staria was launched in Argentina on 28 September 2022, in the sole unnamed variant with an 11-seat configuration powered by the 2.2-litre CRDi diesel engine.

+Oceania

 Australia

 The Staria was launched in Australia on 5 August 2021, in three trim levels: Standard, Elite and Highlander.
 Two engine options are available: a 3.5-litre MPi V6 petrol and a 2.2-litre diesel, the latter option comes with all-wheel drive as standard.
 All Staria variants came as a 8-seater configuration.

 In September 2021, the Staria Load panel van version debuted in Australia to replace the iLoad, in 2 and 5 seater configurations.
 The Staria Load has the option between a conventional Liftback tailgate or split Twin Swing doors.

-In February 2023, a new Premium trim for the Staria Load was added, it comes solely with a Liftback tailgate.
-The Premium trim adds on features compared to the lower two variants:
+In February 2023, a new Premium trim for the Staria Load was added, it comes solely with a liftgate.